raystack/dagger/docs/guides/troubleshooting.md

 Listing some of the most frequent errors below and how to debug them.

-### Error : `java.util.concurrent.TimeoutException: Heartbeat of TaskManager with id xxx timed out ...`[add image]

-- This issue mostly means some issues with the checkpointing of states in Dagger though it can happen due to other reasons.
-- You confirm this by checking if the checkpoint dashboards.
-The “Number of failed Checkpoints” dashboard would have an increasing curve and the last checkpoint size would be high (500+MB).

-- If the checkpoint size is in MBs, you can scale up the job(increase parallelism to fix this).
-Try increasing the parallelism by 1 or 2 depending on the state size and increase it gradually.
-Don’t forget to reset the offset after scaling up the job.
-- But if the checkpoint size near GBs, you may have to make some changes in the query like reducing window size to your existing query.

 ### Error : `org.influxdb.InfluxDBException: {"error":"unable to parse: invalid number...`

 - This means you are pushing a time field (except rowtime) to influxDB without casting it to String/Varchar.